Environmental Education

 Benjamin Asaeli is a student in the first class to pilot the Gardening Course, launched in August 2020.
 Photo by Marisa Pushee.

-We launched a new gardening course for in-prison gardeners and learners in the summer of 2020.
+Foundations in Gardening is a 4-credit course that provides the academic fundamentals of small-scale food production, as well as the planning, critical thinking, and observation skills necessary to grow food and beneficial flowering plants.
+Topics include plant cultivation, healthy soils, garden placement, beneficial insects, and pest management.
+This gardening course for in-prison gardeners and learners was launched in the summer of 2020.
 An extensive partnership contributed to program development and we are so grateful to all–inside and outside of prison–who made suggestions, wrote, and reviewed course materials.

 The course is meant to complement existing education & gardening programs and meet more of the widespread demand for gardening education.
-The course is peer-led, and this should mean that many more interested gardeners will be able to study and receive certification for their new knowledge.
-The main program cost is printing the 500-page coursebooks that provide every student with course orientation, an overview of gardening principles, and literature on several advanced topics, with discussion questions and exercises throughout.
-The course also includes guidance for writing a Self Evaluation (following Evergreen’s model), and multiple forms for feedback on the course model and materials.
+The course is peer-led, and this should mean that many more interested gardeners will be able to study and receive credit for their new knowledge.
+The main program cost is the college credit fee and printing the 500-page course books that provide every student with course orientation, an overview of gardening principles, and literature on several advanced topics, with discussion questions and exercises throughout.

 Foundations in Composting